dmarjos/wsl-amp/README.md

 You need to enable Windows Features before installing any Linux distributions on Windows.
   a) Click on ‘Start‘, search for ‘Turn Windows features on or off‘ –> Open
   b) Scroll down and check
-    * "Windows Subsystem for Linux"
+    * Windows Subsystem for Linux
-    * Hyper V
     * Virtual Machine Platform
   c) click "OK"
   d) restart your computer